Jessecar96/SteamBot/README.md

 ### Step 2 ###
 1. Next you need to actually edit the bot to make it do what you want.
-2. You mainly only need to edit the file `TradeEnterTradeListener.cs`, as it contains events for everything you need.
+2. You mainly only need to edit the file `TradeEnterTradeListener.cs` as it contains events for everything you need.
 3. Just add your code to each of the events.
 It explains what each of them do in the code comments.
-4. Look at Usage below to see some usefull functions.
+4. Look at Usage below to see some useful functions.

 ## Usage ##
 Here some useful functions you can use in TradeEnterTradeListener: